-Do you know when you’re hungry or full?
+- Do you know when you’re hungry or full?
 It is when your plate is clear or when your stomach is full?

 When someone comes to me wanting to lose weight, I skip over the traditional calorie counting diet and focus on the mind-body approach to food.
 Instead of focusing on weight loss, I look at food as nourishment, pleasure, and fuel for the body.
 Mindful eating has been an essential practice that helped me improve my digestion and change my relationship with food, and it’s a topic I discuss with most of my clients.

 Mindful eating helps you focus on being present at mealtime.
 It helps you: